Anastasiia Arkhypova: 2018–2019 season

 Arkhypova began her season at the 2018 JGP in Kaunas, Lithuania.
 She finished fourth overall in the event, and set new personal bests in both the short and the free program as well as in overall competition score.

-Arkhypova was scheduled to compete at JGP Armenia but was forced to withdraw due to injury.
+Arkhypova was scheduled to compete at JGP Armenia but was forced to withdraw due to a knee injury that she sustained in practice.
+As a result, she had to undergo surgery, which she set up a GoFundMe to help pay for.

+She would also go on to take gold at the 2019 Ukrainian Championships, winning her second senior national title.

 2019–2020 season

 Arkhypova placed twelfth in both of her assignments on the Junior Grand Prix, the 2019 JGP Latvia and 2019 JGP Croatia.

 2020–2021 season

+Competing on both the senior and junior level at the 2021 Ukrainian Championships, Arkhypova finished fourth at both events.

-Arkhypova made her senior World debut at the 2021 World Championships in Stockholm, placing thirty-fifth.
+She made her senior World debut at the 2021 World Championships in Stockholm, placing thirty-fifth.

+2021–22 season

+Arkhypova began the season by winning bronze at the 2022 Autumn Talents Cup.

+At the 2022 Ukrainian Championships, she won bronze at both the senior and junior level.

+She then went on to finish ninth at the 2022 Jégvirág Cup.

+2022–23 season

+Appearing at the 2022 Tallinn Trophy, Arkhypova finished sixteenth.